thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 By non-movable C++ classes we mean C++ classes that don't have a copy constructor or a move constructor.

-Swift does not have any struct-like equivalent to non-movable C++ classes, and there's nothing planned in that area.
-Therefore, we have to either creatively reuse one of existing Swift's features, or add some new features to Swift.
+Codira does not have any struct-like equivalent to non-movable C++ classes, and there's nothing planned in that area.
+Therefore, we have to either creatively reuse one of existing Codira's features, or add some new features to Codira.

-**Option 1: Map non-movable C++ classes to Swift structs.**
+**Option 1: Map non-movable C++ classes to Codira structs.**

-If we want to map all C++ classes to structs in Swift, one approach to make non-movable C++ classes work is only importing pointers to non-movable types;
+If we want to map all C++ classes to structs in Codira, one approach to make non-movable C++ classes work is only importing pointers to non-movable types;
-this approach is described in detail in the section about [importing move-only types in Swift 5](#move-only-c-classes-mapping-in-swift-5).
+this approach is described in detail in the section about [importing move-only types in Codira 5](#move-only-c-classes-mapping-in-language-5).
 Non-movable classes in C++ are often used as polymorphic base classes.
 Allowing to only use pointers to such types is not a bad limitation.
 The primary disadvantage of this approach is ergonomics.

-**Option 2: Map non-movable C++ classes to Swift classes.**
+**Option 2: Map non-movable C++ classes to Codira classes.**

-While Swift structs are a bad match for non-movable C++ classes, Swift classes match semantics better.
-For example, instances of Swift classes, once allocated, stay at the same address until `deinit`.
-Instances of Swift classes are always worked with indirectly, eliminating the need to move them around in memory.
+While Codira structs are a bad match for non-movable C++ classes, Codira classes match semantics better.
+For example, instances of Codira classes, once allocated, stay at the same address until `deinit`.
+Instances of Codira classes are always worked with indirectly, eliminating the need to move them around in memory.

-Although user-defined Swift classes have a certain memory layout determined by the Swift compiler (for example, the memory block should start with an object header that contains a metadata pointer and a refcount), that exact memory layout is not necessary for a type to successfully masquerade as a Swift class.
+Although user-defined Codira classes have a certain memory layout determined by the Codira compiler (for example, the memory block should start with an object header that contains a metadata pointer and a refcount), that exact memory layout is not necessary for a type to successfully masquerade as a Codira class.
-For example, Swift already imports CoreFoundation types as "foreign classes";
+For example, Codira already imports CoreFoundation types as "foreign classes";
 from the user's point of view they look like ordinary classes.

-The biggest semantic impedance mismatch between C++ classes and Swift classes is that Swift classes are reference-counted.
-It is certainly possible to import a C++ class as a Swift class if it is intrusively reference counted, or wrapped in a `shared_ptr`.
+The biggest semantic impedance mismatch between C++ classes and Codira classes is that Codira classes are reference-counted.
+It is certainly possible to import a C++ class as a Codira class if it is intrusively reference counted, or wrapped in a `shared_ptr`.

 But what about non-movable C++ classes that are not reference counted?
-This issue could be worked around by making retain and release operations on C++ classes be a no-op, and introducing an explicit "delete" operation, effectively making C++ class references in Swift equivalent to `UnsafeMutablePointer`.
+This issue could be worked around by making retain and release operations on C++ classes be a no-op, and introducing an explicit "delete" operation, effectively making C++ class references in Codira equivalent to `UnsafeMutablePointer`.

 ```c++
 // C++ header.